WJ4IoT/Meshcore-Contact-Management-in-Home-Assistant/README.md

     description: entity_id
 mode: single
 ```
-Conclusion: In the end the result is simple but sometimes good examples are hard to find so in this case I struggled to find the correct syntax for the template with (hold-)action combination in the auto-enties card.
+Conclusion: The result is pretty simple but sometimes good examples are hard to find so in this case I struggled to find the correct syntax for the template with (hold-)action combination in the auto-enties card.
 Still a noob in this respect but in the end I was successful after a lot of trial and errors.